JonathanRiche/templ-quickstart/README.md

 # templ-quickstart

+This is a fork of the [templ-quickstart](https://github.com/Phillip-England/templ-quickstart) repo.

 ## Introduction

 templ-quickstart provides a quick and easy way to scaffold an Go http server.
 The tech stack included in this repo includes Go, HTMX, Templ, and Tailwind.